pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 ### Reference values

-This is the only step where the process diverges for *real colour* vs camera profile creation.
+This is the only step where the process diverges for *real color* vs camera profile creation.

-If you are creating a colour profile to match the manufacturers colour processing in body, you will want to select *color chart image* and as the *reference image* select the PFM exported JPEG file which corresponds to the RAW file in the source image tab.
+If you are creating a color profile to match the manufacturers color processing in body, you will want to select *color chart image* and as the *reference image* select the PFM exported JPEG file which corresponds to the RAW file in the source image tab.
 Once opened you need to resize the grid again